|ASAP (Against Substance Abuse in Pope) County|

 3. Collect Place of Last Drink Data (POLD): POLD is being used throughout the county as a way to track where people are getting drunk before they get into their car.
 It helps law enforcement know where the troubled areas are and it also helps establishments create a safer environment.

 Update: The POLD data collection sheet has been implemented into the court system.
 Each person who has been convicted of a DWI has necessary paperwork that needs to be filed out; this sheet is with the other paperwork.
 We will be collecting the sheets quarterly from the courts and analyzing the data.
 This data is not shared outside of the ASAP Coalition and is only used educationally.
-In the early part of 2014 the coalition will be looking at how to improve this data collection report to get more accurate data.
+In 2014 the coalition will be looking at how to improve this data collection report to get more accurate data.

 4. Responsible Beverage Server Training (RBST): This training will be held at least twice a year for all owners, managers and servers of liquor establishments.
 It is a free training that provides information about MN laws and regulations.
 It teaches servers how to identify intoxicated customers, pick out a fake ID, confront under-age youth and keeps them up-to-date on all current laws concerning alcohol serving.

 Update: 3 Responsible Beverage Server Trainings have been conducted in Pope County quite a few times.
 The first one was done at The Lakeside Ballroom on September 25th, the second one followed at the Community room of the Glenwood Courthouse on October 23rd.
 The third and final one of 2013 was once again held at The Lakeside Ballroom on November 18th.
 They have been a huge success!
 In 2014 the Sheriff's Posse has been trained along with another community training which was held on May 20th.
 Another one, as was requested is being held for Caption's Bar and Grill on June 17th, 2014.